 Let’s face it, it’s hard to find an affordable (for my budget, anyway) place to stay in Manhattan.
 Brooklyn, however, is only a stone’s throw away from Manhattan – seriously, as little as one stop – and has options that aren’t quite as shocking.
 Even better is when you know someone who lives there, like I do.
 My sister and her husband live near Prospect Park, in a small two bedroom (!!!) in one of the quaintest neighborhoods around.

 What’s great about Brooklyn is that you get the restaurant and shopping variety of Manhattan, but with a little less concrete, more trees, and a lot of Brownstone charm.

 I love the subway system in NYC.
 It’s easy to follow, cheap, and takes you pretty much anywhere in Brooklyn, Manhattan, the Bronx, and Queens.
 Catch a movie and director’s interview at IFC Center on Sixth Avenue at West Third Street in Manhattan AFTER having dinner on 4th Avenue in Brooklyn – with no problem.

-It’s basically a bunch of people jammed into 144 square feet (and that’s likely a generous assessment), all trying to get the most mouthwatering dumplings on the planet.
-There might be two bar stools and one three-foot-long counter, which is what constitutes calling it a “restaurant.”
+It was basically a bunch of people jammed into 144 square feet (and that’s likely a generous assessment), all trying to get the most mouthwatering dumplings on the planet.
+There might have been two bar stools and one three-foot-long counter, which is what constitutes calling it a “restaurant.”